AndyObtiva/super_module/README.md

  * Initial Ruby runtime load of a class or module mixing in [SuperModule](https://rubygems.org/gems/super_module) will incur a very marginal performance hit (in the order of nano-to-milliseconds).
 However, class usage (instantiation and method invocation) will not incur any performance hit, running as fast as any other Ruby class.

- * Given [SuperModule](https://rubygems.org/gems/super_module) relies on <code>self.included(base)</code> in its implementation, if an including super module (or a super module including another super module) must hook into <code>self.included(base)</code> for meta-programming cases that require it, such as conditional `include` statements or method definitions, it would have to alias <code>self.included(base)</code> and then invoke the aliased version in every super module that needs it like in this example:
+ * Given [SuperModule](https://rubygems.org/gems/super_module)'s implementation relies on `self.included(base)`, if an including super module (or a super module including another super module) must hook into <code>self.included(base)</code> for meta-programming cases that require it, such as conditional `include` statements or method definitions, it would have to alias <code>self.included(base)</code> and then invoke the aliased version in every super module that needs it like in this example:
 ```ruby
 module AdminIdentifiable
     include SuperModule